Bitcoin slips on profit-taking but on track for biggest gain in 8 months | Business

 Bitcoin slips on profit-taking but on track for biggest gain in 8 months

-Bitcoin fell on Wednesday to its lowest in a week and a half, taking losses since its all-time high to over 13% - though the digital currency is still on track for its best month since February.
+Bitcoin fell on Wednesday to its lowest level in 1-1/2 weeks, taking losses since hitting a record high last week to around 12% - though the digital currency is still on track for its best month since February.
 Bitcoin, the world's largest cryptocurrency, fell as much as 3.7% to $58,100, its lowest since Oct.
 15.

-Bitcoin fell on Wednesday to its lowest in a week and a half, taking losses since its all-time high to over 13% - though the digital currency is still on track for its best month since February.
+Bitcoin fell on Wednesday to its lowest level in 1-1/2 weeks, taking losses since hitting a record high last week to around 12% - though the digital currency is still on track for its best month since February.

-Bitcoin's losses were down to traders taking profit from its recent rally, said Tony Sycamore, analyst at Australian investment platform City Index.
+Bitcoin's losses were down to traders taking profit from its recent rally, said Tony Sycamore, analyst at City Index.
 The digital currency has notched up gains of almost 35% so far this month, which if maintained would be its best performance in eight months.
+Bitcoin is facing "a short-term downtrend," said Du Jun, co-founder of major crypto exchange operator Huobi Group, adding that further falls may be limited given relatively low trading volumes.

+Also Read: Square CEO Dorsey says looking to build a bitcoin mining system - tweet

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)